Fireye04/coffee/content/blog/the-wonderful-world-of-ttrpgs.md

 One thing I get a lot from D&D 5e players is the statement "What's all this about non-5e systems?
 5e is all I need!"
 Or at least something along those lines.
-This is a depressing statement from just one person, let alone an entire population, so I've dedicated this blog post to all the 5e players out there.
+This is a bummer of a statement from just one person, let alone an entire population, so I've dedicated this blog post to all of these 5e players out there.
-Please, just hear a tired game designer out on this one.
+Please, just hear your friendly neighborhood game designer out on this one:
 There's a world of fun out there that you're very likely missing out on, and my goal in this piece is to show you the possibilities.
 What you do from there is up to you.

 # D&D 5e is not for everyone

+Have you ever thoght about what TTRPG system would best suit you and your group?
+If you're here, the answer is either "Definitely, yes.
+It's actually the second thought my brain goes to whenever I start a TTRPG" (The first being "who's bringing snacks?") or "No, never.
+You specifically sent this to me and told me to read it, and I'm now doing so begrudgingly due to some polite society social contract bullshit (thank you!!!!!)"
+Well, either way welcome!

+I've split this one up into two sections.
+One of 'em (this one) breaks apart what 5e is, and who it's actually for, and the second goes ahead and starts bringing back the curtain on the possibilities out there.

+I'm gonna make this clear: I'll talk about TTRPGs for years to come on this blog, but this is probably the only time I'll ever make a focus of 5e or D&D in general.
+So, I'm putting everything 5e-related in my brain down here, and going forward, I'll only look in earnest at various indie systems instead.
+Little designers deserve the world.

+Let's get into it.

 ## What even is a TTRPG?